 How Much do Mold Inspections Cost?

-If you already know that your home has mold, it may be more cost effective to find a free inspection service.
-There are many companies that offer free inspections in hope of providing the remediation service.
+If you already know that your home has mold, it may be more cost-effective to find a free inspection service.
+There are many companies that offer free inspections in the hope of providing the remediation service.

 Preventing Mold in Your Home